AloofSage/Cloudflare-DDNS/README.md

 ## Installation

 [Download the Cloudflare-DDNS zip file](https://github.com/AloofSage/Cloudflare-DDNS/archive/refs/heads/master.zip) & Unzip.
-Rename the folder and move to a place your choosing.
+Rename the folder and move to a place of your choosing.

 ## Config Parameters